xhu6/regex_engine/README.md

 # Regex engine in Rust

-Matches text against a pattern using a lazy NFA.
+Matches text against a pattern using a NFA in linear time (w.r.t haystack length).

 ## Parsing